 Synopsis: Set between Star Wars: Episode III Revenge of the Sith and Star Wars: Episode IV A New Hope, Star Wars: Thrawn is a comic book miniseries adaptation of the 2017 novel Thrawn by Timothy Zahn.
 The story explores the rise of Grand Admiral Thrawn through the ranks of the Galactic Empire, setting up his appearance in Star Wars Rebels, the character’s canon debut.

 Release Date: February 20, 2017

 My Thoughts: After reading and loving News of the World, I’ve kept my eyes out for more Westerns that aren’t technically Westerns (if that makes sense).
-This book popped up in my GoodReads recommendations and it caught my interest, so I placed it on my mental future release shelf to check it out.

 Synopsis: Set in the lawless town of Deadwood, South Dakota, Hour Glass shares an intimate look at the woman behind the legend of Calamity Jane told through the eyes of twelve-year-old Jimmy Glass.
 After their pa falls deathly ill with smallpox, Jimmy and his sister, Hour, travel into Deadwood to seek help.
 While their pa is in quarantine, the two form unbreakable bonds with the surrogate family that emerges from the tragedy of loss.
 In a place where life is fragile and families are ripped apart by disease, death, and desperation, a surprising collection of Deadwood’s inhabitants surround Jimmy, Hour, and Jane.
 There, in the most unexpected of places, they find a family protecting them from the uncertainty and chaos that surrounds them all.